Stichting PAWW

 Confusing flow

-Solution: Implement step-by-step flow with a clear progress bar to indicate current and remaining steps.
+Use a step-by-step flow with a clear progress bar showing current and remaining steps.

 Stressful

-Solution: Minimize text and use concise language and icons to reduce cognitive load.
+Keep text minimal and concise, using icons to lower cognitive load.

 Mobile first

-Most users access the website on mobile devices.
+Most users access the site on mobile devices.

-Solution: Design the website with a mobile-first approach to ensure optimal user experience on smaller screens.
+Adopt a mobile-first design to optimize the experience on smaller screens.

 Experimenting